-- The Chokey is even more terrifying on-screen.
+- The Chokey (a few degrees shy of an Iron Maiden) is even more terrifying on-screen.
 The nails sticking through the door are easily long enough to impale someone on.

 - The scene where Matilda "haunts" the Trunchbull's house.
-Even though the audience knows Matilda is behind all of it, you have to admit that seeing Magnus' portrait flying down the staircase and hanging itself on the mantle followed by the clock striking midnight is pretty damn spooky.
+Even though the audience knows Matilda is behind all of it, you have to admit that seeing Magnus' portrait flying down the staircase and hanging itself on the mantle, then Magnus's cold eyes glaring into the Trunchbull's scared eyes for the next few seconds is enough to freeze anybody's blood, topped off by the clock striking midnight.

 - The scene near the end where the Trunchbull threatens Miss Honey.
 Sure, it subsequently leads to the Moment of Awesome that is Miss Honey finally standing up to her, but still...Trunchbull: I broke your arm once, I can do it again, Jenny...